Stanley Fields (biologist)

 Stanley Fields is an American biologist best known for developing the yeast two hybrid method for identifying protein–protein interactions.
-He is currently a professor of Genome Sciences at the University of Washington and Howard Hughes Medical Institute Investigator.
+He is currently a professor of Genome Sciences at the University of Washington and Howard Hughes Medical Institute Investigator, and previously served as chair of the Department of Genome Sciences.

 Education

-Fields was educated at the University of Cambridge where he was awarded a Doctor of Philosophy in 1981 for research carried out in the Laboratory of Molecular Biology (LMB) with Greg Winter and George Brownlee.
+Fields was educated at the University of Cambridge where he was awarded a Doctor of Philosophy in 1981 for research carried out in the Laboratory of Molecular Biology with Greg Winter and George Brownlee.

 Research

+Fields developed the yeast two-hybrid system in 1989, which has been widely used by Fields and others to identify protein-protein interactions in various organisms and biological contexts.